1274: Pope Gregory X confirmed a bull issued in 1272 banning charges of blood ritual.

 2009: Barry “Goldberg's self-titled 1974 album was reissued with never before released tracks and a restored sound.”

-2009: Starting tonight and continuing on each successive Tuesday night during July the amphitheater in Liberty Bell Park offers a different Jerusalem performing artist each week.
+2009: Starting tonight and continuing on each successive Tuesday night during July the amphitheatre in Liberty Bell Park offers a different Jerusalem performing artist each week.
+This Jerusalem Municipality project is made possible through cooperation with The Jerusalem Foundation and the International Cultural Center for youth.

 2009: The funeral for Anita Rabinowtiz, the wife of Rabbi Stanely Rabinwoitz is scheduled to take place at Adas Israel in Washington, DC followed by interment at the congregation’s cemetery in southeast Washington.